Azzazelloqq/Config/README.md

 Leverage pluggable parsers to load your `IConfigPage` instances—synchronously or asynchronously—and retrieve them by type with zero magic.

 > **Why use Azzazelloqq.Config?**
-> - Strongly-typed access: No fragile string keys—just `GetConfigPage<T>()`.
+> - Strongly‑typed access – no brittle string keys, just GetConfigPage<T>().
-> - Sync & Async Init: Call `Initialize()` or `InitializeAsync(token)` as fits your flow.
+> - Sync & Async init – use Initialize() or InitializeAsync(token) to fit your thread model.
-> - Custom parsers: Plug in JSON, XML, ScriptableObjects or your own format via `IConfigParser`.
-> - Exception safety: Clear errors if you forget to initialize or ask for an unregistered page.
+> - Pluggable parsers – JSON, XML, ScriptableObjects, remote APIs… implement IConfigParser once and plug it in.
+> - Dependency‑aware pipeline – declare page dependencies; we resolve order and execute independent stages in parallel.
+> - Clear diagnostics – explicit exceptions for duplicate pages, missing dependencies and circular graphs.

 ---